Piel de Barrabás

-Piel de Barrabás is a 1981 music album by the Spanish group Barrabás.
+Piel de Barrabás is a 1981 album by the Spanish group Barrabás.
 It was the band's seventh album and the first after the band's four-year break.
 It marked the return of drummer José María Moll, and the arrival of new members Armando Pelayo, Susy Gordaliza and Koky Maning.

 A song inspired by the Cold War, "Please Mr Reagan, Please Mr Breznev", was released as a single in some countries, with "Laura" as the B-side.
 "On the Road Again" was also a single, with "Hard Line for a Dreamer" as the B-side, and this reached #9 in the Swiss charts.